idapark/saliency-model-eye-tracking/README.md

 ## Overview

 The primary objective of this assignment was to explore the use of eye-tracking software in user interface analysis.
+In this experiment, I analyzed the main website for Fazer Cafe.
 This was achieved by:

 1. Calibrating an eye-tracking tool using WebGazer.
 2. Gathering and processing eye-tracking data.